grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/08 Test Comparison.md

   - p95 response time`
 - Other data for individual HTTP requests.

-To show two separate charts, select the rows, one for each test run.
+To show two separate charts, select the rows for each test run that you want to compare.

 You can also change how the data aggregates by adding additional charts, such as timing breakdowns for each HTTP request.